About Our Celiac Disease Fellowship

 The Celiac Disease Fellowship is not funded at this time but accepts rolling applications from applicants with sponsored external funding.

-Duration: 1-3 years (2 and 3 year fellowships will be for trainees wishing to obtain research training in addition to clinical training in celiac disease).
+Duration: 1 to 3 years (2 and 3 year fellowships will be for trainees wishing to obtain research training in addition to clinical training in celiac disease).

 Prerequisite Training/Selection Criteria: Eligible for a medical license (limited, temporary or full) in the Commonwealth of Massachusetts and Board eligibility in General Internal Medicine or completion of equivalent Internal Medicine Training in another country.
 Excellent academic achievement and a demonstrated interest in pursuing a career in patient care and research in celiac disease.